Check out our article to learn how to use LinkedIn to find a job.

-LinkedIn is a really helpful platform for people who are in their job search.
-Most applications require that you include a LinkedIn profile, which means recruiters often equate your LinkedIn with your resume.
-And since you are not limited by page numbers or space on LinkedIn, people often go into more detail and provide an even deeper look into their experiences on their profile.
+LinkedIn is a really helpful platform for people who are looking for a new job or their first role.
+In fact, most applications require that you include a LinkedIn profile, which means recruiters often equate your LinkedIn with your resume.
+And since you are not limited by page numbers or space on LinkedIn, people often go into more detail.
+This means you can provide an even deeper look into your experiences on your profile.

-The first step towards using LinkedIn to find a job is building up your profile so it is as in-depth and strong as possible.
-You should include all of your past jobs, internships, student organizations, projects, and certifications, so that recruiters get a clear understanding of the impact you have made and can make at their company.
+The first step towards using LinkedIn to successfully find a job is building up your profile.
+You want it to be as in-depth and strong as possible since it is often your introduction to the recruiter/hiring manager.
+Make sure to include all of your past jobs, internships, student organizations, projects, and certifications.
+That way, recruiters get a clear understanding of the impact you have made and can make at their company.
 Check out our blog post for more information on how to optimize your LinkedIn profile.

 Once your LinkedIn profile is strong and the story of your background and experiences is clear, you are ready to use LinkedIn for a variety of reasons:

 LinkedIn began as a social networking site, like Facebook, but for professional connections.
-Any time that you meet recruiters or employees at companies you are interested in, like at a career fair, information session, or interview, you should connect with them on LinkedIn right after.
+Any time that you meet recruiters or employees at companies you are interested in, like at a career fair, information session, informational coffee chat, or company interview, you should connect with them on LinkedIn right after.
 Don’t wait too long because you want the interaction to still be fresh in their minds.

 These connections are important for a few reasons:

-- You can stay up-to-date on your contacts.
+- You can stay up-to-date on your contacts and get inside information on potential openings and company news.
 Interact with their posts and check in with them every few months.
-These check-ins can be updates on your work at school or projects they might find interesting or they can be related to something about the company you might have read online.
+These check-ins can be updates on your work at school or projects they might find interesting.
+Or, they can be related to something about the company you might have read online.
 Keep them friendly so they don’t appear transactional.

 - If the company is hiring, your contact might post about it.
 This is a great chance for you to reach out and let them know you are interested.
-Because you already have a connection to them, you might be seeing the opening early and you might be able to get an internal referral.
+Because you already have a connection to them, you might be seeing the opening early.
+Therefore, you might be able to get an internal referral.

 - They can also stay updated on you.
-Post about the work you are doing or if you are nearing graduation and beginning your job search, so they can get a good sense of your trajectory.
+Post about the work you are doing or if you are nearing graduation and beginning your job search.
+This helps them get a good sense of your trajectory.
 When they hear about openings at their company, you want to be the first person that they think about.

 Spend some time on LinkedIn each week to cultivate these relationships and extend your network of potential warm leads at companies you are interested in.
 When you find a job, don’t let these connections wither either.
 You never know what might happen, so keeping friendly tabs on good contacts is always beneficial.